BD2KGenomics/protect/MANUAL.md

 WXS), and Tumor RNA, and attempts to predict the neo-antigens in the patient's tumor that are most likely to stimulate a T-cell based response.
 Input fastq files from multiple lanes and libraries should be combined to yield just 2 files per sample type (T_DNA, N_DNA, T_RNA) having the standard naming convention -- XYZ1.fq and XYZ2.fq .
+Currently ProTECT only supports paired-end runs.

 #Installation